 In the event the Company is acquired or completes a merger, any options that are outstanding but unvested, including any such options held by a Named Executive Officer, that are not assumed by the acquiring company will vest.
-In addition, following a merger in which the options have been assumed, if a Named Executive Officer's employment is involuntarily terminated or terminated by such officer for good reason, then any unvested options held by the Named Executive Officer will vest.
+In addition, following a merger in which the options have been assumed, if a Named Executive Officer's employment is involuntarily terminated or terminated by such officer for Good Reason, then any unvested options held by the Named Executive Officer will vest.
 Thus, this type of option acceleration would require a "double trigger" for the applicable Named Executive Officer.
-A qualifying termination is a termination for any reason other than cause, or by the employee for good reason.
+A qualifying termination is a termination for any reason other than cause, or by the employee for Good Reason.
 For all currently outstanding but unvested options, which would have been issued under the 2010 Plan, "cause" means (i) such employee's attempted commission of, or participation in, a fraud or act of dishonesty against the Company; (ii) such employee's intentional, material violation of any contract or agreement between the employee and the Company or of any statutory duty owed to the Company; (iii) such employee's unauthorized use or disclosure of the Company's confidential information or trade secrets; (iv) such employee's gross negligence or gross misconduct; (v) such employee's material failure to competently perform his/her assigned duties for the Company; (vi) sustained poor performance of any material aspect of the employee's duties or obligations; or (vii) such employee's conviction of, or the entry of a pleading of guilty or nolo contendere by such employee to, any crime involving moral turpitude or any felony.
-"Good Reason" under the 2010 Plan means (i) the assignment to the employee of any duties or responsibilities that results in a material diminution in the employee's function as in effect immediately prior to the effective date of the merger; (ii) a reduction by the Company in the employee's annual base salary, as in effect on the effective date of the merger or as increased thereafter; provided, however, that Good Reason shall not be deemed to have occurred in the event of a reduction in the employee's annual base salary that is pursuant to a salary reduction program affecting substantially all of the employees of the Company and that does not adversely affect the employee to a greater extent than other similarly situated employees; (iii) any failure by the Company to continue in effect any benefit plan or program, including incentive plans or plans with respect to the receipt of securities of the Company, in which the employee was participating immediately prior to the effective date of the merger (hereinafter referred to as "Benefit Plans"), or the taking of any action by the Company that would adversely affect the employee's participation in or reduce the employee's benefits under the Benefit Plans or deprive the employee of any fringe benefit that the employee enjoyed immediately prior to the effective date of the Change in Control; provided, however, that Good Reason shall not be deemed to have occurred if the Company provides for the employee's participation in benefit plans and programs that, taken as a whole, are comparable to the Benefit Plans; (iv) a relocation of the employee's business office to a location more than 30 miles by car; or (v) a materi
+"Good Reason" under the 2010 Plan means (i) the assignment to the employee of any duties or responsibilities that results in a material diminution in the employee's function as in effect immediately prior to the effective date of the merger; (ii) a reduction by the Company in the employee's annual base salary, as in effect on the effective date of the merger or as increased thereafter; provided, however, that Good Reason shall not be deemed to have occurred in the event of a reduction in the employee's annual base salary that is pursuant to a salary reduction program affecting substantially all of the employees of the Company and that does not adversely affect the employee to a greater extent than other similarly situated employees; (iii) any failure by the Company to continue in effect any benefit plan or program, including incentive plans or plans with respect to the receipt of securities of the Company, in which the employee was participating immediately prior to the effective date of the merger (hereinafter referred to as "Benefit Plans"), or the taking of any action by the Company that would adversely affect the employee's participation in or reduce the employee's benefits under the Benefit Plans or deprive the employee of any fringe benefit that the employee enjoyed immediately prior to the effective date of the Change in Control; provided, however, that Good Reason shall not be deemed to have occurred if the Company provides for the employee's participation in benefit plans and programs that, taken as a whole, are comparable to the Benefit Plans; (iv) a relocation of the employee's business office to a location more than 30 miles by car; or (v) a material breach by the Company of any provision of the 2010 Plan, applicable option agreement or any other material agreement between the employee and the Company concerning the terms and conditions of the employee's employment.